imsouveek/nuxt-bnb/docs/general/faq.md

 ## What is this project?

 NuxtBnB is a full-featured, production-grade clone of Airbnb, built for learning and experimentation.
-It includes SSR frontend (Nuxt), API and payment services (Express Router + ConnectJS), MongoDB, PostgreSQL, and Razorpay integration — all containerized for local and cloud-based development.
+It includes SSR frontend (Nuxt), with API and payment services running as **Nuxt server middleware (using Connect.js and Express Router for routing)**, along with MongoDB, PostgreSQL, and Razorpay integration — all containerized for local and cloud-based development.

 ---